scottfalbo/inter-galactic-ecomm/README.md

   + Implemented components for the cart which tracks item count and login/logout nav.
   + When order now button in the cart is clicked a new order is created and stored in the DB.
   + Added some basic style here and there.
++ *02/25/2021* - Emails are sent to the user, admin and warehouse after purchase.
+The users cart is also emptied after purchase.
 ---

 ## Attribution